12 Monkeys Full Season One Commentary

 Episode 2 – Mentally Divergent

-This is a top-secret Markridge lab, which holds the original source of the virus.
+This is a top-secret Markridge lab, which holds the source of the virus.
 While Cole has been dealing with Jennifer at J.D.
 Peoples, Cassie has been looking for answers as well.
 After Aaron shows her CIA documents of Cole’s brief appearance in North Korea, she learns the address to the mental hospital and heads there to help him.

 When Jennifer has Cole strapped to a bed, she asks if he’s real.
-This is mirrored in season two, Memory of Tomorrow, when Lillian asks Cole if he is “real.” – Both Jennifer and Lillian are locked up at the time and Primary.
+This question is mirrored in season two, “Memory of Tomorrow,” when Lillian asks Cole if he is “real.” – Jennifer and Lillian were both locked up in mental institutions at the time, speaking with Cole, and they are both Primary.

 Episode 3 – Cassandra Complex

 Now that Cole and Dr. Jones know about the Night Room, they set out to find its location in the third episode, Cassandra Complex.
-Most of the events of this episode take place in Haiti 2014.
+Most of the events of this episode take place in Haiti in 2014.
 Cassie is working with the CDC helping deal with a local outbreak.
 Cole travels back to the same time and place to confront Dr. Henri Toussaint, who worked for Markridge in the Night Room and may know its location.
-Cole does not learn of Night Room’s location, but does learn more about how to find it.
+Cole does not learn of the Night Room’s location but does learn more about how to find it.

 Episode 4 – Atari

-Through this classic storm the castle, defend the castle scenario, 12 Monkeys uses time travel to ask the question, what comes first, the chicken or the egg?
+Through this classic storm, the castle, defend the castle scenario, 12 Monkeys uses time travel to ask the question, what comes first, the chicken or the egg?
 Or in this case, this Cole or that Cole?
 Was Cole the source of West Seven’s successful invasion of the facility?
 Early in Atari, Cole doesn’t know that he was the one who told the West 7 about the exhaust tunnels, the secret tunnels into the facility.

-Max earns the right to join the facility when she helps Cole escape, saves Katerina in the splinter chamber and then helps to send Deacon running for the wild.
+Max earns the right to join the facility when she helps Cole escape, saves Katerina in the splinter chamber, and then helps to send Deacon running for the wild.

 Losing half of his men from the failed raid on the temporal facility leads Deacon to forge an alliance with the Messengers later in the season.
-Deacon’s not one to forgive or forget, anything
+Deacon’s not one to forgive or forget anything.